18 Newsletter Templates and Tips on Performance

 Messages via email take a significant part in the brand’s overall communication.
 So retailers, as well as DTC brands’ marketers, should pay decent attention to how those messages look like and whether they do or don’t communicate properly between the lines.

-It doesn’t matter whether you need clear, minimalistic email templates or bold eclectic designs.
+It doesn’t matter whether you need clear, minimalistic email templates or bold eclectic designs as part of your newsletter strategy.
 That’s a fact that today’s demanding audience won’t tolerate outdated email look.
 Unless, of course, old-school is your business identity.

 However, it’s not all about the email trends.
 There are some technical peculiarities that you should know when looking for new email templates.